 The Authority is making a concerted effort to identify the healthcare needs of the community and to collaborate with community partners to meet those needs.
 To that end, the Authority is actively participating in local Chambers of Commerce and other avenues within the communities we serve to be visible and approachable.
-The Authority has updated its website and is now on social media with a presence on Facebook and Instagram.
-In addition, TRHF is holding quarterly roundtable events to help local non-profit organizations and community leaders better understand each other's role in the community and how to work together to improve the healthcare of the communities we serve.
-Lastly, the Authority's Board of Directors voted to extend the funding participation in the community to include zip code 77070.
+The Authority has updated its website and is active on social media with a presence on Facebook and Instagram.
+In addition, TRHF holds quarterly roundtable events to help local non-profit organizations and community leaders better understand each other's role in the community and how to work together to improve the healthcare of the communities we serve.
+Future events will be held at our administrative building and learning center to expand our community engagement.